frziniv/Simple-Greeting-App/README.md

+# main.py
-# Simple-Greeting-App
+# main.py
-A basic Python script created to demonstrate the fundamental Git workflow, including initial commits and subsequent updates.
+print("Hello, World!
+This is the initial version of the script.")